Person

 • DVM, Veterinary Medicine, Michigan State University, 2013

-Tena Louise Ursini, DVM, PhD, DACVMSR, CERP
+Tena Louise Ursini, DVM, PhD, DACVSMR, CERP

-Clinical Assistant Professor | Large Animal
+Assistant Professor | Large Animal

 A147B Veterinary Medical Ctr